-In May 1934 Cornish turned his attentions to freshly euthanised dogs.
+In May 1934 Cornish turned his attention to freshly euthanised dogs.
 He acquired five fox terriers, each pithily named Lazarus, and conducted his experiment.
-Three of them stayed dead while two were successfully revived, though both were rendered blind and insensible.
+Three of the unfortunate canines remained dead while two were successfully revived, though both were rendered blind and insensible.
 Despite this rather inconclusive outcome, the experiments were hailed as a great success.
 Cornish was feted in the press and a 1935 film, Life Returns, was made about his work.
 After lapping up the celebrity, Cornish returned to more mundane areas of research.
-But in 1947 he reemerged with a scheme to “teeter” a freshly executed human cadaver.
+But in 1947 he reemerged with a scheme to “teeter” a freshly-executed human cadaver.
 He found a willing participant, a child killer named Thomas McMonigle, who would be carried straight from the gas chamber to the ‘Cornish teeter’:

 “Dr Cornish, elated at the sensational success of his experiments with dogs, wants to make the attempt [on humans].
 He is now seeking permission to experiment with a criminal executed by poison gas.
 Given the body after physicians declare the man to be dead, he would strap the body to a teeterboard and attach electrical heating pads to the limbs.
 Next, a chemical known as methylene blue would be injected into the veins to neutralise the poisonous fumes that had caused death.
 Pure oxygen would then be pumped into the lungs through a mask and the teeterboard rocked slowly to keep the blood in circulation… Dr Cornish believes firmly that the dead man would live.
 He does not agree with other scientists that the brain of the man so revived would be hopelessly damaged.”